The bad old early days, actually

 Now if you were a techie like me in those days and read Popular Electronics faithfully from cover to cover, you'd have seen a big story splashed across the front of the January 1975 issue: build your own microcomputer, it said, for only $400.
 The featured machine, dubbed the Altair 8800 by its designers (a tiny firm in Albuquerque called MITS), had binary toggle switches for input and rows of red LEDs for output.

 As sold (in kit form), the Atair 8800 couldn't actually be used for anything.
 But it was a real computer!
 If you spent a few hundred bucks more, you could add 4K of RAM to it...and an interface to a Teletype machine with a paper tape reader/punch that would let you store your programs...and maybe start to actually do something with it.
 Assuming you could write all your own software, that is.
 There wasn't any available commercially.
 (Later on, a two-man company called Microsoft wrote "Altair BASIC," copying its features from an existing product.
-Its owners, a couple of arrogant college kids named Billy Gates and Paul Allen, would go on to make large amounts of money by repeatedly copying the ideas of others.)
+Its owners, a couple of cocky college kids named Billy Gates and Paul Allen, would go on to make large amounts of money by repeatedly appropriating the ideas of others.)

 Altairs and assembly language